pajamaw/TinierURL/README.md

     - original destintation
     - slug
     - id -> this will be a class method that I can call so upon reaching teh create
+      - for cassandra
         - I'll auto increment the id and encode the number using a base conversion alg
         - then i'll feed that into the model
         - if it doesn't persist then I won't increment
+      - for mysql
+        -
   - method to create the shortenedlink create/post
     - ensure fair amount of additionals
-    - ensure that it's not a duplicate
       - actually can't really check that
     - base64 encoding looks pretty good
+      - let's add a couple and use 66
   - method to go to the link get/show
   - Let's build a quick Scraper to get a list of websites to use from https://moz.com/top500